thallia/BinaryWatch/README.md

 PCB designed on: eagleCAD
 3D case designed on: fusion360

-**CURRENT TASK:** PCB is complete, the ATmega328P is programmed, need to do some clean up soldering work.
-Revised 3D printed case and will be printed 5-12-18
+**CURRENT TASK:** PCB is done.
+Works great, aside from the battery being disconnected every now and then.
+Whoops.
+Getting the 3D printed case tomorrow (5/12)

 Blog Posts following development: